-It’s not your lack of sleep or exercise, calorie-in-calorie-out, saturated fats, or added sugar that’s given you new love handles.
-It’s stress.
-Besides making you feel frazzled, stress sets off a chain of reactions within the body that affect blood sugar, hormones, and metabolism and leads to love handles.
-It’s possible to gain weight due to the effects of stress alone, without making any lifestyle changes, and it’s unlikely you’ll be able to reverse the weight gain through diet and exercise alone, without addressing its source.
+It might not be your sleep or exercise, calorie-in-calorie-out, saturated fats, or added sugars that have given you new love handles.
+It very well could be stress.
+Besides making you feel frazzled, stress sets off a chain of reactions within the body that affect blood sugar, hormones, and metabolism.
+It’s possible to gain weight due to the effects of stress alone, without making any lifestyle changes — and it’s unlikely you’ll be able to reverse the weight gain through diet and exercise alone, without addressing its source.

-“Chronic stress levels can lead to increased cortisol levels,” says Dr. Michael Robinson, a naturopathic physician and certified nutrition specialist, which “makes it very difficult for the body to lose weight, and promotes belly fat.”
+“Chronic stress levels can lead to increased cortisol levels,” says Dr. Michael Robinson, a naturopathic physician and certified nutrition specialist.
+This “makes it very difficult for the body to lose weight, and promotes belly fat.”

 To make things worse, cortisol is something of a double whammy.
 It triggers a spike in blood sugar while simultaneously disrupting the body’s ability to break down that sugar.
 It decreases the body’s sensitivity to insulin, the hormone that allows sugar to enter cells, says Dr. Sylvia Gonsahn-Bollie, a physician who specializes in obesity medicine.
 To top things off, stress is also associated with water retention, lower motivation, and sleep disruption.

-So when you’re stressed, gaining weight is pretty much inevitable.
+So when you’re stressed, it’s incredibly easy to gain weight — and almost impossible to lose it.
 “No matter how much you try diet and exercising, your body’s not going to let the weight come off,” Robinson says.
-Even if high levels of stress initially lead to weight loss, as the body relies on adrenaline; when stress becomes chronic, it will eventually switch to cortisol.
+Even if high levels of stress initially lead to weight loss, as the body relies on adrenaline, when stress becomes chronic, it will eventually switch to cortisol.

 Of course, exercise is essential.
-But do it for stress-reduction, for the endorphins, and to spend time away from work and the kids and dishes.
+But do it for stress reduction, for the endorphins, and to spend time away from work and the kids and dishes.
 Right now, you don’t need to work towards a marathon or six-pack.
-Instead, find a calm, connected place.
+Instead, use a workout as a time to get away from everything else in life.
 In a world filled with stressors, it’s the single best thing you can do.

 This article was originally published on